zzhangjii/learning-library/lab-guides/LabGuide200.md

   vi /etc/sysconfig/selinux
   ```

+- After the changes are made save the file and exit out of vi.

-- **NOTE:** If new to vi, press the letter `i` to edit text.
-To save press Escape, the type `:wq!`.
+  **NOTE:** If new to vi, press the letter `i` to edit text.
+To save press Escape, then type `:wq!`.

    ![](images/200/42.PNG)

-- Save the file and exit out of vi

 - Now, **Type** the following: